Italy women's national volleyball team

 The Italy women's national volleyball team represents the country in international competitions and friendly matches.
 As of 2025, they hold three major trophies: they are the current Olympics champions, 2025 FIVB Women's Volleyball Nations League title holders and world champions.
-The national team is controlled by the Federazione Italiana Pallavolo (FIPAV), the governing body for volleyball in Italy.
+The national team is controlled by the Italian Volleyball Federation (FIPAV), the governing body for volleyball in Italy.
 The team's biggest victories were the gold medal at the 2024 Summer Olympics, the 2002 and 2025 World Championships, and the 2007 and 2011 World Cups.
-In 28 September 2025, with Italy equaled a record previously held by the USSR by becoming world volleyball champions in both men’s and women’s competitions — a feat the Soviet Union had achieved in 1952 and 1960.
+On 28 September 2025, Italy equaled a record previously held by the USSR by becoming world volleyball champions in both men’s and women’s competitions — a feat the Soviet Union had achieved in 1952 and 1960.